Role of Future SNIa Data from Rubin LSST in Reinvestigating Cosmological Models: Acknowledgements

 \section{Acknowledgements}

 We express our sincere gratitude to Richard Kessler and Surhud More for their insightful comments and helpful discussions during the course of this research.
 We would also like to thank Arko Bhaumik for his constructive feedback on the manuscript.
 RS thanks ISI Kolkata for financial support through Senior Research Fellowship.
-AM acknowledges the funding of the Science Committee of the Ministry of Education and Science of the Republic of Kazakhstan (Grant No. AP08856149 and AP13067834) and Nazarbayev University Faculty Development Competitive Research Grant Program No 11022021FD2912.
 PM thanks ISI Kolkata for financial support through Research Associateship.
 SP thanks the Department of Science and Technology, Govt. of India for partial support through Grant No. NMICPS/006/MD/2020-21.
 We acknowledge the computational facilities of ISI Kolkata.
 We would also like to express our gratitude to the LSST DESC for granting us permission to utilise their proprietary SNIa data.